 Apptivo features a My Agenda app that organizes your tasks, events, and follow-ups.
 This app displays all pending, overdue, and completed tasks on an integrated calendar, making it an excellent appointment-scheduling tool.
 The task system provides powerful filtering functions that sort tasks by status, priority, CRM role, and other user-defined tags.
 The event system offers similar functionalities and includes the ability to assign meeting participants.

-Apptivo’s suite of CRM tools contains apps like contact management, leads, opportunities, and contracts.
+Apptivo’s suite of CRM tools include deal flow pipeline, contacts, leads, opportunities, and contracts management.
 These apps help you to efficiently organize all contact information and group them based on status.
 You can easily find all potential investors and create personalized content directed at this group.
 What’s more, the competitors app collects information on rival firms, so you can devise strategies to get ahead of them.

 The financials app collection contains the Fund Raising app specially designed for investor relations, allowing you to manage all funding sources and groups them based on the amount, contact information, and share percentage.
 It's quite similar to the contact management CRM app in that it stores the contact information of investment leads and investors.
 Furthermore, the Ledger and Expense Report apps help you professionally present financial information about your company.